)

 is 18 feet above the top of the PTV.

 The PTV operations room should be cleared of people not directly involved.
+In addition, access to the basement should be restricted by locking the doors to the PTV pit and the test-tank observation room.

 Dana Swift, swift@ocean.washington.edu